monkeytypegame/monkeytype/CONTRIBUTING.md

    - In the `SDK setup and configuration` section, select `npm`
    - The Firebase config will be visible below

+1. Enable Firebase Authentication (optional)

+   - In the Firebase console, go to `Authentication > Sign-in method`
+   - Click on `Email/Password`, enable it, and save
+   - Click on `Google`, add a support email and save

-1. Generate a Firebase Admin private key
+1. Generate a Firebase Admin private key (optional, only needed if you want to work on the backend)

    - In your Firebase console, go to Project Settings > Service Accounts
    - Click "Generate New Private Key"
    - Save as `serviceAccountKey.json` inside the `backend/credentials/` directory.

-1. Enable Firebase Authentication

-   - In the Firebase console, go to `Authentication > Sign-in method`
-   - Click on `Email/Password`, enable it, and save
-   - Click on `Google`, add a support email and save

 #### Mongo Setup